GazeDev/housingdb_api/README.md

 `docker-compose build`

 Then run the container:
-`docker-compose up -d`
+`docker-compose up api`

 Your app should be running.
 You can now view the logs to make sure and find the url:
 `docker-compose logs --follow`

 If you need terminal access inside your application (for example, to install npm dependencies):

-`docker-compose exec lab bash`
+`docker-compose exec api bash`
-(Note: exec requires that we choose a service, which is why we have to specify lab, which is defined in our docker/docker-compose.yml)
+(Note: exec requires that we choose a service, which is why we have to specify api, which is defined in our docker/docker-compose.yml)

-Filling out variables.env:
-- To find the DB_HOST:
--- `docker network inspect bridge | grep Gateway` (This assumes you have a postgres db container running on your machine.
-Depending on your local development choices you may need to find your database host another way.)

 To stop the container:
 `docker-compose stop`